GreatYYX/weblog/content/Development/a-solution-of-using-python-multicores-for-accelerating-computing.md

         output_handler (Callable): If the output data needs to be get in main process (another thread), set this handler, the arguments are same to the return from input_handler.
                                 The return result is one by one, order is arbitrary.

+    Note:
+        Do NOT implement heavy compute-intensive operations in output_handler, they should be in input_handler.
     """

     # Command format in queue.
 Represent in tuple.